-Simon Bradbury is the PVC/Dean for the Faculty of Arts, Design and Humanities.
+Simon Bradbury is the PVC International/Dean for the Faculty of Arts, Design and Humanities.
 Prior to this, he was the Head of the School of Architecture at De Montfort University.
 He is also responsible for the University International Strategy in his role as PVC International with oversight of international recruitment and Transnational Education.

 Simon studied Architecture (RIBA/ARB Part 1 and 2) at Churchill College, Cambridge (1st Class Honours) which included a year’s scholarship to study at the Massachusetts Institute of Technology.